00:00So hi, my name is Muhammad Nazri bin Prem Naseh. I'm currently pursuing my law degree at University of Malaya.

 04:40That's the first thing.

-04:41Second thing I think of course time management because everyone in my NGO, majority of them,
+04:41Second thing, I think, of course, time management because everyone in my NGO, majority of them,

-04:45I think more than 90% of us, university students, so it's very hard for us to cope with our
+04:45I think more than 90% of us, university students.

 04:53For Muhammad Nazri, the mission is deeply personal.

-04:57Coming from a humble background, with his father working as a taxi driver and his mother at a
+04:57Coming from a humble background, with his father working as a taxi driver and his mother at a fast food outlet,

-05:07It's that same sense of gratitude that continues to drive his work today.
+05:08It's that same sense of gratitude that continues to drive his work today.

-05:13It's very touching when I listen to all the messages from all the voice messages from
+05:13It's very touching when I listen to all the messages from all the voice messages from their parents.

-05:26Looking ahead, Nazri hopes to expand his work beyond BINA Malaysia to continue uplifting
+05:26Looking ahead, Nazri hopes to expand his work beyond BINA Malaysia to continue uplifting more children through education and empowerment.

 05:35This award is more than an award for me.